Dr Helen Chadwick

 Research

-The Surface Dynamics group has recently developed a new magnetic manipulation technique which allows us to control the rotational and nuclear spin projection states of ground state molecules.
-The focus of my research is to develop this technique to answer fundamental questions which have not been possible with previous state of the art methods for ground state molecules, including
+The Surface Dynamics group has developed a magnetic manipulation technique which allows the rotational and nuclear spin projection states of closed shell ground state molecules to be controlled and manipulated before they collide with a surface.
+The focus of my research is to develop this technique to answer fundamental questions which have not been possible with previous state of the art methods, including